soarpatriot/api-book/README.md

 # Build better APIS

-API is never be so significate today, How to make a better API?
+APIS is never be so significate today, How to make better APIS?